- China Tours +

 Running through Shandong Province, Jinan – Qingdao high-speed rail is expected to be completed by the end of 2018.
 The journey time will be cut from 2.5 hours to just one hour.

-Guangzhou – Shenzhen – Hong Kong high-speed rail consists of two sections.
+Guangzhou – Shenzhen – Hong Kong bullet rail consists of two sections.
 The Guangzhou – Shenzhen section is operating now and the Shenzhen – Hong Kong section is due to be operating in the third quarter of 2018.
 The opening of this railway will bring great convenience to passengers traveling between Hong Kong and mainland China.

 To read more information, click Guangzhou-Shenzhen-Hong Kong Express Rail Link.